Studying uniform thickness II: Transversely non-simple iterated torus knots: Strategy of proof for Theorem

-With this theorem in mind, we will prove Theorem \ref{main theorem} by way of two lemmas, one of which uses induction.
-For this purpose we make the following inductive hypothesis, which from here on we will refer to as {\em the inductive hypothesis}.
-We will need to justify its veracity for the base case of positive torus knots.\\
+With this theorem in mind, we will prove Theorem \ref{main theorem} by way of three lemmas, two of which combine in an induction argument.
+For this purpose we make the following inductive hypothesis, which from here on we will refer to as {\em the inductive hypothesis}.\\